|Trail Features:||History, Old Growth Forest, Streams|

 From Exit 20 off I-40 in North Carolina, almost immediately after turning onto Rt.
 276, turn right to head west on Cove Creek Road.
 Roughly 4.7 miles from the turn-off the paved road ends and you'll begin driving on a gravel/dirt road.
 The road is passable for low clearance, two-wheel drive passenger cars; however, you should expect some rough, washboard sections.
 You'll just need to drive slowly.

 At 5.9 miles you'll reach the national park entrance gate, and at 7.6 miles you'll reach the paved turn-off to Cataloochee.
 Turn left at this junction.
 At 10.7 miles you'll pass the Cataloochee Campground.
 Just past the campground, on the left, is the trailhead for the Caldwell Fork Trail which leads to the Boogerman Trail.

 The Boogerman Loop hike begins from the Caldwell Fork Trailhead, whereupon it immediately crosses over one of the longest footbridges in the Park.

-At just over 0.8 miles you’ll reach the first Boogerman Trail junction.
+At just over eight-tenths of a mile hikers will reach the first Boogerman Trail junction.
 To follow this trail description, turn left onto the Boogerman Trail here.

 The trail receives its name from Robert Palmer, whose nickname was "Boogerman."
 Legend has it that on Palmer's first day of school the teacher asked him what he wanted to be when he grew up.
 Palmer replied "the Boogerman," and the name would stick into adulthood.